 How to play short sets

 But there are a handful of leagues where short scoring is in use at a handful of leagues (check on the How It Works tab of your league to see if your's qualifies).
-Matches played within these leagues are to consist of two short sets with a conventional tie-break at one set all.
+Matches played within these leagues consist of two short sets with a conventional tie-break at one set all.

 - A short set is played to four games instead of six.